 The majority of the student exam scripts and related material are delivered via a secure online platform.
 This means to access them you will need a reliable internet connection.
 You should have Microsoft Excel and Word as well as Adobe reader installed.
 Some marking is carried out using an eMarking platform, the technical requirements are within the task and person document.

 Will I automatically be selected to mark exam papers?

-We endeavour to allocate scripts to all available Markers in each session; we cannot however, guarantee this as the number of available scripts is dependent on the number of student entries.
+We endeavor to allocate scripts to all available Markers in each session; we cannot, however, guarantee this as the number of available scripts is dependent on the number of student entries.
 We will always contact you for your own availability beforehand.

 How many scripts will you ask me to mark?

 Script allocation will vary depending on the number of examination entries received.
 Usually, you will be asked to mark one ‘load’ a load is approximately 100 scripts.